 - Journey downhill until you approach the tree line.
 Bypass several farm buildings, and eventually, you’ll merge with a main road with a gate across it.

-- Pass through and head up the broken road, which was closed due to a landslide in 1979 affecting the A625.
+- Pass through and head up the broken road, which was closed in 1979 due to a landslide affecting the A625.
 Soon after, you’ll pass through a car park near Blue John Cavern.

 - Exit the car park, take a right onto the road (exercise caution, as it can be busy), and you’ll shortly be back at the original car park.